jaspector

 Village Office Hours: 1st-10th of each month, 20th-23rd of each month, and the last Wednesday-Thursday of each month; Monday-Thursday 9:00 AM to 3:00 PM

-Do I need a building permit in Village of Broadwater, NE?
+01 Do I need a building permit in Broadwater, NE?

 It is unclear whether the Village of Broadwater maintains an active building permit and inspection program.
 Data gap: No confirmed local code adoption, zoning ordinance, or permit threshold for Broadwater as of research date.
 Direct contact with the Village Office is essential before any construction project in Broadwater.

-How do I apply for a building permit in Village of Broadwater, NE?
+02 How do I apply for a building permit in Broadwater, NE?

-What work is exempt from building permits in Village of Broadwater, NE?
+03 What work is exempt from building permits in Broadwater, NE?

+Not all construction work requires a permit in Broadwater, NE.
 The following work is generally exempt: Agricultural buildings on farmsteads of 20+ acres producing $1,000+ in farm products per year are exempt from county zoning permit requirements per Neb.
 Rev. Stat. § 23-114.03 (applies in unincorporated areas; within Broadwater village limits, confirm local applicability).
 Note: The state agricultural building exemption applies primarily to unincorporated areas.
 Within Broadwater village limits, confirm local applicability with the Village Office.
 Verify whether the village maintains an active building permit program before relying on state exemptions.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Village of Broadwater, NE?
+04 How do I schedule a building inspection in Broadwater, NE?